AbuTalha3/Awesome-Books-RM-E6-main/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing us the opportunity to learn.
+I would like to thank `Microverse` for providing us with the opportunity to learn.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>